 The best way to find out how available seats will be allocated in the class you want is either to email the instructor or attend the first day of class and ask for the procedures that will govern "adds" in the class you want.
 A permission number will be required to add any class on or after the first day in instruction.

 - What's a permission number and how do I get one?

 Permission is required to add restricted classes at all times.
 Some classes are restricted before instruction for a term begins; all classes are restricted after instruction begins.
 Restricted classes display the Class Note "Department or Instructor Consent Required" in SOLAR Class Search.

-Use permissions for the Spring 2011 semester on or before February 11, 2011.
+Use permissions for the Fall 2009 semester before September 11.
 After that date, classes can be added only for serious and compelling reasons, and a Late Change in Academic Schedule form must be completed.
-The form can be downloaded here.
-Learn more with the tutorial, "Add a Class Using a Permission Number."
+The form is available at: http://www.csun.edu/anr/forms/UGS_5thweek.pdf.

 Absolutely not.
 Permission numbers may not be given to or exchanged with other students.
 A permission number is a permit given to a specific student for a specific seat in a specific class.
 It is regarded as academic dishonesty to sell, give or trade permission numbers or to use a permission number given to another student.